 What are the key takeaways regarding current and future cleaning policies related to protective garments?

 Before the pandemic, some hospitals may not have had cleaning procedures for protective apparel in place.
 Amid the current COVID-19 landscape, some hospitals may be including these vital garments in their updated cleaning guidelines.

 - Eliminating the sharing of aprons and other protective apparel is key to halting the potential spread of pathogens.

 - The second key is cleaning policy addressing both staff procedures and regular deep cleaning by professionals.

 How is Bar-Ray utilizing new technology to address both optimized, custom fittings and increased safety measures?

 Bar-Ray takes a formal approach to the cleaning of x-ray garments.
-We partner with RCS to provide timely repairs and deep cleaning of our x-ray aprons and thyroid shields.
+We partner with Radiological Care Services (RCS) to provide timely repairs and deep cleaning of our x-ray aprons and thyroid shields.
 Cleaning recommendations are provided with all wearables, and we offer a range of fabrics from polyester to those that are non-porous and possess anti-microbial properties.